 Stonington, Maine is located on the southern tip of Deer Isle, about two-thirds of the way up the Maine coast.
 Native Americans settled the area some 5,000 years ago, followed by Europeans in the 1600’s.

 Originally known as “Green’s Landing,” the town’s first claim to fame was granite, thus the name change to “Stonington” in the late 1800’s.
 After granite came boat-building, then fishing, naturally.
-Cod was the first big catch, followed by lobster when the cod collapsed.
-And lobster it remains.
-20 million pounds or more, every year.
+Cod was the first big catch, followed by lobster.
+When the cod collapsed, lobster remained.
+According to local sources, Stonington continues to hold the top spot for lobster landings statewide, with nearly 12 million pounds caught at a value of just over $44 million.

 This historic, working harbor town, is nestled into a hillside that provides long Penobscot Bay views.
 It is clustered with quaint homes, commercial buildings, and a busy waterfront, alive with scores of working lobster boats.